Voting is now open!

 - Wednesday, April 3, is the combined Unconference.

-This year's event will be held at the Science History Institute , 315 Chestnut Street, Philadelphia, PA 19106.
+This year's event is at the Science History Institute , 315 Chestnut Street, Philadelphia, PA 19106.

 The Science History Institute collects and shares the stories of innovators and of discoveries that shape our lives, preserving and interpreting the history of chemistry, chemical engineering, and the life sciences.
 Headquartered in Philadelphia, with offices in California and Europe, the Institute houses an archive and a library for historians and researchers, a fellowship program for visiting scholars from around the globe, a community of researchers who examine historical and contemporary issues, an acclaimed museum that is free and open to the public, and a state-of-the-art conference center.